olabs06/GROUP-B-SAP-Project/README.md

 # GROUP-B-SAP-Project
-AFRODEV is a tech blog that fetches data using techcrunch API with some addon features.
+AFRODEV is a single page tech blog that fetches data using techcrunch API with some addon features.
+Enter the command 'explorer.exe index.html' to launch the website